 - Rental subsidies are available through the Tenant-based Rental Assistance (TBRA) program.

-People utilizing U.S. Department of Housing & Urban Development (HUD) assistance, such as, Section 8, Shelter + Care, SHP and SRO Mod Rehab, are not eligible for HAVEN services.
+People utilizing U.S. Department of Housing & Urban Development (HUD) assistance, such as, Section 8, Shelter + Care, SHP and SRO Mod Rehab, are not eligible for HOPWA services.

 Outside Cumberland and York counties, contact your local AIDS Service Organization (ASO).
 Locate an ASO in your area.